-Since leaving my corporate job, I had been trying to reach my dream goal: finding my place in the world, making an income without selling my soul, and working a flexible, non-crazy schedule.
+Since leaving my corporate job, I had been trying to reach my dream goal: finding my place in the world, making an income without selling my soul, and working a flexible, on-my-terms kind of schedule.

 In April of 2012, everything fell into place.

 No, I’m not a millionaire.
 But that’s not really one of my current aspirations.